 Campus Mythenquai: our commitment to the 2000-Watt Society

 Can people halve their energy consumption and still live and work comfortably?
 Yes, they can, with intelligent investments in cutting-edge technology.
-This is why we support the concept of the 2000-Watt Society and play our part in the development of a new associated standard in Switzerland.
+This is why we support the concept of the 2000-Watt Society and had our Campus Mythenquai certified according to a new Swiss standard.

 The 2000-Watt Society is considered an effective approach to tackling climate change and mitigating the risk of future conflicts over scarce resources.
 Twenty years ago, this vision was developed at the Swiss Federal Institute of Technology (ETH) in Zurich.
 It is a model for an energy policy that demonstrates how to consume only as much energy as worldwide reserves permit in the long run but without lowering the quality of life.
 The core idea is for every person in every society to limit their energy consumption to a maximum of 2000 watts per day – about what the average Swiss consumed in the 1960s.
 Today, the figure in Switzerland is three times as high, while people in some Asian and African countries consume a fraction of it.

 The role of sustainable planning and construction

 In Switzerland and other countries, a growing number of buildings has been constructed using methods in line with the principle of the 2000-Watt Society.
 Reducing overall energy consumption and greenhouse gas emissions have been the key goals.
 Buildings able to meet them are made of recycled concrete, for example, and are perfectly insulated in accordance with the MINERGIE-P-ECO standard.
 This not only provides maximum energy efficiency but other advantages such as optimal natural lighting and internal spaces free of toxic substances.
 Furthermore, at least 75% of energy use must be covered from renewable sources.
 Additional measures focus on sustainable means of transportation and commuting.